hyperfitz/GenoquantR/README.md

 GenoquantR
 ==========

-A Python graphical front end for qPCR analysis and report generation using the “qpcR” and “knitr” R language packages, currently implemented for Windows
+A Python graphical front end for qPCR analysis and report generation using the "qpcR" and "knitr", currently implemented for Windows

+This is a working program but is fairly limited in function at the moment.
+It will analyze a qPCR data file that is tab or white-space delineated and quantify it the results using the MAC2 model of qPCR kinetics.
+NOTE: as currently written, the columns in the data file must represent individual reactions and rows must represent cycle fluorescence readings.
+The program will apply an offset to all wells of the run equally and will produce a PDF report with sample ID, MAC2 curve fit and quantification for every well in the inputed qPCR data file.

+For this program to function, the R language interpreter needs to be installed and it needs to be synced to one of the R repositories so that missing packages will be downloaded on the fly.

+Far more work is needed in this description.
+A skilled programmer with understanding of qPCR can probably figure it out; sorry everyone else (I realize that is pretty much everyone else), my goal is to get to you with something very easy.